Painting the Portrait of Jesus Bible Study

 Get “Painting the Portrait of Jesus” here.

-What others are saying about this study:
+What others are saying about these books:

 Our women’s ministry partners with a local female chaplain with a prison ministry.
 She is using the Painting the Portrait of Jesus study with a group of her ladies now.
 (Veronica)